kusakusakusa/wordpress-docker-terraform/README.md

 # Wordpress Docker Terraform

-This project will create a wordpress instance running on top of docker.
-During Terraform will be used to provision the required resources and get the site up in no time.
+This project will create a wordpress instance running on top of `docker stack`.

 During deployment, terraform will provision the necessary resources on AWS and run the application using docker stack.
 The configurations are setup in a way that makes it portable and the data  persisted.